Chamberlain91/Rollerblade/README.md

 import rollerblade from 'rollerblade'
 ```

 This `rollerblade` function accepts a `config` object to descript how to process the asset.
 All assets require specfying `input` and `output`.
 The rules are the same as the command line.
+Metadata from processing may be returned (see below).

 ```ts
 {